 Fig. 4 shows the proportion air traffic movements (ATMs) based on their relationship to the CAEP $NO_X$ emissions standards.
 The number of ATMs each year is also presented.
 It shows the relative proportion of flights made by newer, cleaner aircraft (those defined as CAEP4 or better) has risen to its highest ever point.
-Over 90% of flights were made by aircraft of CAEP4 standard or better in 2011, although ATMs were similar to those in 2007.
+Over 90% of flights were made by these aircraft in 2011, although ATMs were similar to those in 2007.
 This pattern has continued into 2012.
-In Q2, over 91% of ATMs were made by CAEP4 aircraft or better.
+In Q3, over 91% of ATMs were made by CAEP4 aircraft or better.